Experienced Mt. Vernon Motorcycle Accident Attorneys Ready To Serve You

 Courts are not forgiving when you miss a deadline, especially a deadline as important as the statute of limitations.
 It doesn’t matter if you’re in the middle of negotiations when the statute of limitations deadline passes.
 You must show the insurance company proof that you filed in time before the adjuster will continue settlement negotiations.

 Surviving family members have three years from the date of death to bring a lawsuit for wrongful death.
 However, there are some exceptions, so do not assume the statute of limitations is always three years.
 Family members who miss the filing deadline could also be barred from recovery.
 That is one reason why speaking with an attorney early on is crucial.

 Decisive Action Can Make It Happen

-If you have suffered a serious injury in a motorcycle accident that you believe may have been someone else’s fault, contact a skilled Mt.
-Vernon motorcycle accident attorney at Brett McCandlis Brown & Conner immediately by calling or completing our online intake form, so that we can contact you to schedule a free consultation and evaluate your options.
+If you have suffered a serious injury in a motorcycle accident that you believe may have been someone else’s fault, contact our skilled Mt.
+Vernon motorcycle accident attorney at Brett McCandlis Brown & Conner immediately.
+Please call or complete our online intake form, so that we can contact you to schedule a free consultation and evaluate your options.
 We deal with clients from Highland Greens, Pine Creek Estates, Woodside, and elsewhere in Mt.
 Vernon.